-Teaching digraphs in kindergarten made fun with this interactive activity.
-Getting ready to teach ch sound and other digraphs?
+Teaching digraphs in kindergarten is made fun with this interactive activity.
+Getting ready to teach the ch sound and other digraphs?
 Explicit instruction on digraphs creating a new sound is essential in kindergarten and first-grade classrooms.
 Keep reading for tips, ideas, and an interactive paint activity to help guide your instruction.
-Plus grab a free printable!
+Plus, grab a free printable!

 -